-It is essential that Paraeducators in the district receive the minimum number of in-service hours required for the month in which they become employed (e.g., if you become employed in the month of November, you will be required to complete 16 hours of in-service) These will apply to NEW Paraeducators only.
+It is essential that Paraeducators in the district receive the minimum number of inservice hours required for the month in which they become employed (e.g., if you become employed in the month of November, you will be required to complete 14 hours of inservice).
+These will apply to NEW Paraeducators only.

-Month Employed In-service Clock Hours Required
+Month Employed Number of Hours Required

+August 20

-September 20
+September 18

-October 18
+October 16

-November 16
+November 14

-December 14
+December 12

 January 10

 February 8

 March 6

 April 4

 May 2